MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-business-continuity-and-disaster-recovery.md

 - Keep address spaces different to avoid overlapping IP addresses between the two sites.
 For example, you can use `192.168.0.0/16` for region 1 and `10.0.0.0/16` for region 2.

-- Use ExpressRoute Global Reach connectivity between the primary and secondary Azure VMware Solution private clouds.
+- Use ExpressRoute Global Reach connectivity between the primary and secondary Azure VMware Solution private clouds in differnt regions.
 See more networking considerations and recommendations in the [relevant design area](./eslz-network-topology-connectivity.md).

 ## Next steps